 Also, for students who are not academically high-achievers, and even those struggling in school, forward-thinking career-focused DE programs can give them a ton of benefits.
 Firstly, they get to 'try on' the role of a college student and 'experience a shift in self-concept' and, thus, allow them to "begin to view themselves as capable of engaging successfully in college-level work (Edwards et al., 2011)."
 In a recent study by CCRC in Rio Salado College (2021), 88% of DE students who took courses from community colleges in high school continued their college education.
 Also, most achieved a degree or a transfer in six years.

-Again, when comparing AP courses vs. dual enrollment courses when it comes to quality, it is generally accepted that AP classes have more academically rigorous standards.
+Again, when it comes to quality, in asking is dual enrollment better than AP courses, it is generally accepted that AP classes have more academically rigorous standards.
 This is also quite apt, in general, as many DE programs are there to broaden inclusivity to struggling high schoolers, especially by offering CTE courses and with lower grade requirements.
-College Board’s AP program, on the other hand, is, in principle, grounded on exclusivity targeting only high academic achievers.
+College Board's AP program, on the other hand, is, in principle, grounded on exclusivity targeting only high academic achievers.
 If you take a look at the courses available, they are all academic in nature.
-So, if you are enrolled in a DE program, it’s best not to hold your breath for a high-quality college course.
+So, if you are enrolled in a DE program, it's best not to hold your breath for a high-quality college course.
 This is unless you have enrolled in a good quality university or college known for programs related to the course you are enrolled in.

 Secondly, unlike AP classes, DE classes can be harder to attend.
 While there are those that offer these programs on their high school campuses and within regular school days, many programs offer a mixed situation where a class could have different locations depending on the day.
 It may even fall on hours after school or on a weekend.
 Even though there are financial aid and other resources allocated to these programs, it is almost sure that you have to spend on them yourself.